urbit/urbit.org-reloaded/content/posts/landscape-a-portrait.md

 It should also be easy to read, annotate and discuss a shared book with a specific set of friends; or only allow another set of people to see files in a specific directory if they meet specified requirements.

 We will backport these exploratory developments into Landscape as they continue and evolve.
-Even in the kernel, as we refactor [Gall](https://urbit.org/docs/learn/arvo/gall/) the userspace handler vane, and standardise new, streamlined practices for writing Hoon in user applications.
+This, of course, includes kernel work, as we refactor [Gall](https://urbit.org/docs/learn/arvo/gall/), the userspace handler vane, and in the process, standardise streamlined practices for writing Hoon in user applications.
 Take, for example, the [async monad](https://groups.google.com/a/urbit.org/forum/#!topic/dev/DDG6gHSG1Lc), which allows you to avoid dealing with moves or handling each response in separate parts of the application.
 User applications and Hoon should be both laconic and accessible, and we’re reifying that.

 Most importantly, we’ll continue to iterate on how we onboard new developers.
 [Hoon School](https://urbit.org/hoonschool) continues to evolve; its first cohort is thriving and friendly.
 We have a dedicated cast of teachers and ongoing access to much of the Urbit team through this stream.